pmlmodelling/oceanVal/docs/source/obs_data.rst

 **Vertical grids**: oceanVal can handle both z-level and files where the vertical grid varies, but where the cell thickness is stored in the simulation output.

-**Folder structure**: oceanVal requires that simulation files are stored in a folder with a consistent and logically file naming convention.
+**Folder structure**: oceanVal requires that simulation files are stored in a folder with a consistent and logical file naming convention.
 For example, files could be named YYYY/MM/model_output_YYYYMMDD.nc. oceanVal will automatically identify the naming convention of files and match up to the appropriate files.

 **Time requirements**: oceanVal requires at least a single year of model output.
+The simulation output time resolution can be daily or monthly.